Adiabatic manipulation of a system interacting with a spin-bath: Introduction

 Since no system is perfectly isolated neither an experimental setup can be lacking imperfections, the stability of the process with respect to uncertainty or fluctuations of the relevant parameters, such as amplitudes and phases of the pulses, has been studied~\cite{ref:Genov2013,ref:Yatsenko2014}.
 Also the role of quantum noise associated with the presence of the quantized electromagnetic fields has been extensively investigated with different approaches, including non-Hermitian Hamiltonians, which is appropriate in the case where some of the involved state is undergoing decays toward states different from those involved in the STIRAP scheme~\cite{ref:Vitanov1997}.
-When the decays happen to induce transitions between the states of the STIRAP scheme, a master equation approach is necessary, and the relevant equation in the Lindblad form can be obtained under different assumptions~\cite{ref:Ivaniv2005,ref:Scala2010,ref:Scala2011,ref:PhysScr2011,ref:Mathisen2018}, according to the general theory of open quantum systems in the Markovian limit~\cite{ref:Petruccione,ref:Gardiner}.
-It is worth mentioning that a possible way to overcome the effects of quantum noise is exploitation of shortcuts to adiabaticity~\cite{ref:Guery2019,ref:Benseny2017}, which allow for producing the adiabatic following of an eigenstate of the system Hamiltonian by adding some interaction terms which compensate the sources of diabatic transitions.
-In this way, the change of the Hamiltonian is not supposed to be slow and the population transfer can be accelerated, hence reducing the time of exposure of the system to the effects of the environment.
-The disadvantage of this technique is the request of a more complicated apparatus to implement the additional Hamiltonian terms.
+When the decays happen to induce transitions between the states of the STIRAP scheme, the non-Hermitian Hamiltoninan approach does not fit anymore since it cannot describe incoherent transitions between the states of the Raman scheme.
+Therefore, a master equation approach is necessary, and the relevant equation in the Lindblad form can be obtained under different assumptions~\cite{ref:Ivaniv2005,ref:Scala2010,ref:Scala2011,ref:PhysScr2011,ref:Mathisen2018}, according to the general theory of open quantum systems in the Markovian limit~\cite{ref:Petruccione,ref:Gardiner}, starting with a Hamiltonian interaction model between the three-state system and a bosonic bath corresponding to the electromagnetic field.